subairs/kfh-education/README.md

-# kfh-student-rest
+# kfh-education
-project for student restful services. creating with the help of spring boot.
+project for education restful services. creating with the help of spring boot.

 Step1: Create project using sprig intializer (https://start.spring.io/)
 	1. Select 'Maven' for project.